RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Atomic-Red-Team.md

 Installing the execution framework (Invoke-AtomicRedTeam) does not download the repository of atomic test definitions by default (aka the [Atomics Folder](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics)).
 This is because the atomics folder contains many files likely to trigger AV alerts on the endpoint.
 You may choose to white-list the install directory (`<BASEPATH>\AtomicRedTeam` by default) so that files are not quarantined or removed.
 Or you may choose to copy a version of the atomics folder over to the system that contains only the tests you intend to run.

-# Install Execution Framework and Atomics Folder (contains test definitions)
+# Install Execution Framework and Atomics Folder

-If you would like to install the atomics folder, containing all atomic test definitions at the same time you install the execution framework, you can do this by adding the `-getAtomics` switch during the install of the execution framework.
+The [Atomics Folder](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics) contains the test definitions, the commands that the execution framework will execute.
+If you would like to install the atomics folder at the same time that you install the execution framework, you can do this by adding the `-getAtomics` switch during the install of the execution framework.

 `IEX (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/install-atomicredteam.ps1'); Install-AtomicRedTeam -getAtomics`